hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 The following answer is printed in the bash window :
 `96231036770510887785732922765483205921`

-It can be decoded with
+It can be decoded with this Starknet.js command :
 ```typescript
 console.log("Decoded message =", shortString.decodeShortString("96231036770510887785732922765483205921"));
 ```